Detecting discrete processes with the Epps effect: The residual Epps effect

 The first two experiments are well suited to determine the underlying process of an unknown system in a simulation scenario.
-This is because the first two experiments require the re-sampling of the process to obtain different sets of $U^i$ and $U^j$ with different sized inter-arrivals.
+This is because the first two experiments require the re-sampling of the process to obtain different sets of observables $U^i$ and $U^j$ with different sized inter-arrivals.
 This is a problem with TAQ data because there is only one set of $U^i$ and $U^j$.
 Moreover, the second experiment requires multiple replications to get a good gauge on the error ribbons.
 Using results based on one replication with the second experiment cannot meaningfully determine the underlying process.
-Error bands are required to clearly see that the process consistently decays for a given sized inter-arrival process.
-The first experiment does not require replications to meaningfully determine the underlying process.
+Error bands are required to clearly see that the process consistently decays.
+The first experiment does not require replications to determine the underlying process.
 This is because the error ribbons are very narrow.
 This means that the estimates are either flat or they decay.

 This experiment is a variant of the first experiment but overcomes the issue of requiring multiple sets of $U^i$ and $U^j$.
-This is achieved by using a single set of $U^i$ and $U^j$ when discriminating. \cite{GO2011} provided the inspiration to over come this issue by using $k$-skip sampling.
-With one set of arrivals $U^i$ and $U^j$, we can imitate multiple sets of arrivals with different sized inter-arrivals by sampling every $k^{\text{th}}$ observation in the single set of arrivals.
-Concretely, from the single set of $U^i$, let the $k^{\text{th}}$-skip set of samples be the set $U^i_k = \left\{ t^i_{k}, t^i_{2k}, ..., t^i_{\lfloor \#U^i / k \rfloor k} \right\}$.
-Again, note that $\#U^i$ is the cardinality of set $U^i$.
-Instead of re-sampling and computing the Hayashi-Yoshida estimate with different mean inter-arrival $1/\lambda$, we can now compute the Hayashi-Yoshida estimate as a function of the $k^{\text{th}}$-skip set of samples $U^i_k$ and $U^j_k$.
+This is achieved by using a single set of $U^i$ and $U^j$ when discriminating. \citet{GO2011} provide the inspiration to over come this issue by using $k$-skip sampling.
+With only one set of arrivals $U^i$ and $U^j$, we can imitate multiple sets of arrivals with different sized inter-arrivals by sampling every $k$th observation in the single set of arrivals.
+Concretely, from the single set of $U^i$, let the $k$th-skip set of samples be the set $U^i_k = \left\{ t^i_{k}, t^i_{2k}, ..., t^i_{\lfloor \#U^i / k \rfloor k} \right\}$.
+Note that $\#U^i$ is the cardinality of set $U^i$.
+Instead of re-sampling and computing the Hayashi--Yoshida estimate with different mean inter-arrival $1/\lambda$, we can now compute the Hayashi--Yoshida estimate as a function of the $k$th-skip set of samples $U^i_k$ and $U^j_k$.